Keto Tuna Cakes

 • Stevo

-Stevo 13 days ago
+Stevo a year ago

 Simple ingredients, quick to make, quick to cook.
 Delicious.
 I will definitely make again.
 For others claiming the mixture is too wet, make sure you drain the tuna well.